cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Secret Export {#hpke-export}

-HPKE provides an interface for exporting secrets from the encryption `Context` using a variable-length PRF, similar to the TLS 1.3 exporter interface (see {{?RFC8446}}, Section 7.5).
+HPKE provides an interface for exporting secrets from the encryption context using a variable-length PRF, similar to the TLS 1.3 exporter interface (see {{?RFC8446}}, Section 7.5).
 This interface takes as input a context string `exporter_context` and a desired length `L` in bytes, and produces